Computation of conformal invariants: Complement of two slits

 \section{Complement of two slits}

-In this section, we consider the doubly connected domain $\Omega$ whose complementary components are the two nonintersecting segments $E=[a,b]$ and $F=[c,d]$ where $a$, $b$, $c$ and $d$ are complex numbers (see Figure~\ref{fig:two-seg-fg} (left) for $a=0$, $b=1$, $c=1-\i$ and $d=3+2\i$).
+In this section, we consider a doubly connected domain $\Omega$ whose complementary components are the two non-intersecting segments $E=[a,b]$ and $F=[c,d]$ where $a$, $b$, $c$ and $d$ are complex numbers (see Figure~\ref{fig:two-seg-fg} (left) for $a=0$, $b=1$, $c=1-\i$ and $d=3+2\i$).
 Computing the capacity of such domain $\Omega$ has been considered recently in~\cite{dnv} using Weierstrass elliptic functions.
 Here, we shall compute the capacity of $\Omega$ using the method presented in Section~\ref{sec-cm}.
 However, a direct application of the method presented in Section~\ref{sec-cm} is not possible since the boundaries of $\Omega$ are not Jordan curves.
-So, we need to first map this domain $\Omega$ onto a domain $G$ of the forms considered in Section~\ref{sec-cm}.
+So, we need to first map the given domain $\Omega$ onto a domain $G$ of the form considered in Section~\ref{sec-cm}.
 Up to the best of our knowledge, there is no analytic formula for a conformal mapping from the above doubly connected domain $\Omega$ onto a doubly connected domain $G$ bordered by smooth Jordan curves.
 So, we need to use numerical methods to find such an equivalent domain $G$.
-An iterative method for computing such a domain $G$ has been presented recently in~\cite{NG18}.
-Using this iterative method, a conformally equivalent domain $G$ bordered by ellipses can be obtained as in Figure~\ref{fig:two-seg-fg} (right).
-For details on this iterative numerical method for computing the domain $G$, we refer the reader to~\cite{NG18}.
-For the new domain $G$, we use the MATLAB function \verb|annq| with $n=2^{11}$ to compute the capacity of $G$ for several values of the constants $a$, $b$, $c$ and $d$, as in the following examples.
+Such a conformally equivalent domain $G$ can be computed using the iterative method presented recently in~\cite{NG18}.
+The computed domain $G$ will be bordered by ellipses as in Figure~\ref{fig:two-seg-fg} (right).
+We refer the reader to~\cite{NG18} for details on this iterative numerical method.
+The MATLAB function \verb|annq| with $n=2^{11}$ is then used to compute the capacity of $G$, and hence the capacity of $\Omega$, for several values of $a$, $b$, $c$ and $d$, as in the following examples.